-Finally, £118.474m of Earmarked Reserves are also included.
-These earmarked amounts are allocated to specific purposes or liabilities.
-Significant amounts within the earmarked reserves include reserves required legally (such as the £1.960m reserve for Health Equalities created from the unspent element of the Public Health Grant) as well as amounts set aside for future liabilities including the £14.593m Capital Investment Reserve (set aside to contribute to the capital programme), Insurance Reserves (£7.5m), the Medium Term Financial Strategy Reserve (£14.628m) set aside to fund future pressures and risks, Unspent Revenue Grants and Contributions (£12.242m), and the Care Together Reserve (£15m).
+£14m which will be fully utilised in 2021/22, section 31 grant of £29m for Business Rates Reliefs which will be used to fund the deficit on the Collection Fund, and a number of other ring fenced grants carried forward due to projects being delayed.
+If the COVID related grants are excluded, then earmarked reserves have fallen to just over £105m.
+Other significant amounts within the earmarked reserves include reserves required legally (such as the unspent element of the Public Health Grant) as well as amounts set aside for future liabilities.
+This includes the Capital Investment Reserve (set aside to contribute to the capital programme), Insurance Reserves, the Medium Term Financial Strategy Reserve set aside to fund future pressures and risks, Unspent Revenue Grants and Contributions, and the Care Together Reserve.
 A large number of the Earmarked Reserves relate to specific liabilities that individual services have identified.
 The full detail of these is set out in Note 11.